The Fall of the American Empire: Plot

 Pierre-Paul Daoust works as a delivery man to pay his bills despite having a PhD in philosophy, believing himself too intelligent to be successful.
 While working on a delivery in Montreal, he witnesses a robbery that ends in a fatal shootout, leaving two gym bags filled with millions of dollars of cash unguarded on the ground.
 He rushes to grab the bags and place them in his delivery truck when the police arrive.
 They question him as a witness before dismissing him.
 Pierre-Paul rents a storage locker to place the bags and the bulk of the cash, keeping some in his apartment.
-Not knowing what to do with this amount of money, he sees on the news biker Sylvain "The Brain" Bigras is being released from prison, during which Bigras was also allowed to pursue a BA in finance.
+Not knowing what to do with this amount of money, he sees on the news biker Sylvain "The Brain" Bigras is being released from prison, during which Bigras was also allowed to pursue a Bachelor in Finance.
 Pierre-Paul approaches Bigras as soon as he is released, asking him to serve as a financial analyst.

 Bigras asks Pierre-Paul for papers on his finances, but Pierre-Paul confesses he has only bags of cash.
 Bigras deduces the money was stolen from the West End Gang, which was keeping its funds in a store owned by banker Vladimir François.
 Vladimir staged the robbery of his own bank, believing he deserved a better share from the West End Gang; by mistake Vladimir's bodyguard was present, leading to a shootout.
 The gang searches for its money, torturing gang member Jacmel for information.
 Meanwhile, Pierre-Paul searches the Internet for an escort and finds Camille Lafontaine, who tempts him by using an alias from Socrates' friend Aspasia.
 When Lafontaine leaves Pierre-Paul's apartment she runs into police officers Pete La Bauve and Carla McDuff, who are arriving to question Pierre-Paul; the officers recognize her as a high-profile prostitute and question Pierre-Paul about it, noting he could not afford her services.
 Bigras advises Pierre-Paul not to see Lafontaine anymore, but Pierre-Paul responds he has an "alibi" that Lafontaine is a friend.
 Lafontaine does not trust Bigras and believes he will take the money; she and Pierre-Paul find the storage locker empty, and La Bauve and McDuff arrive.
 Lafontaine claims the storage space was for her clothing where, in fact, Bigras had moved the money to his own home, to keep it safe.